litvinova08/employee-creator/README.md

 - there is no validation on backend so the user attempts to access a DB via API/Postman, no data will de validated
 - create Employee component still uses fetch to post a new employee to a database
 - delete Employee function is not available
+- Edit employee function is not available
 - no testing was implemented at this stage

 ## Future Goals
 - Include delete employee method using axios
+- Include edit employee method using axios.
+When the user click "edit", they should see employee details and be able to update them
 - Add data validation on backend
+- Implement Schema Validation on frontend
 - In Create Employee component I will replace `fetch` with axios
 - Add testing for both front-end and back-end.
 I will use JUnit for unit testing of the backend part, Enzyme for unit testing of the front-end part and e2e testing to ensuse that all components work together as required
 - Implement responsive design to ensure that users can access the app either on their desktop or mobile
 - Deploy the app using Amazon service
+- Update styling to ensure the app looks well

 ## What I struggle with
 26.02.2023 - I experienced a CORS error due to incorrect HttpStatus when a Controller returned an employee by Id